CharlesNRU/updates-automation/README.md

 # updates-automation
-A collection of scripts related to the automation of software updates for WSUS and SCCM
+A collection of scripts related to the automation of software updates for WSUS and ConfigMgr